papis/papis/doc/source/default-settings.rst

     Some commands will issue git commands if this option is set to ``True``.
     For example in ``mv`` or ``rename``.

-.. papis-config:: browse-query-format

-    The query string that is to be searched for in the ``browse`` command whenever a search engine is used.

-.. papis-config:: search-engine

-    Search engine to be used by some commands like ``browse``.

 .. papis-config:: user-agent

     User agent used by papis whenever it obtains information from external